Körber

 Körber AG is a strategic management holding company based in Hamburg.
-In 2020, the group had approximately 10,000 employees at more than 100 locations worldwide and generated sales of €1.76 billion.
+In 2023, the group had more than 12,000 employees at more than 100 locations worldwide and generated sales of €2.9 billion.

 History

 1946–1992

 On July 14, 1946, Kurt A. Körber paved the way for the first business deals in Hamburg.
 On February 1, 1947, he established Hauni Maschinenfabrik Körber & Co.
 KG (from 1958: Hauni-Werke Körber & Co.
 KG).
 The company originally only produced machines for the tobacco industry.
 In 1953, it moved to a new location within Hamburg's Bergedorf district.
 One year later, it had more than 1,000 employees.
 The group's international expansion began in 1948, when Eric M. Warburg, who had been living in exile, helped Körber establish contact with American cigarette manufacturers.
 In 1951, Körber's machines were successful at a tobacco trade show in Amsterdam.
 By 1953, his company exported 80 percent of its products, and machines from Hauni plants were used in 48 countries.
 In 1955, the company established a plant in Richmond, Virginia, which was followed by additional facilities through the mid-1960s.

 The diversification of the company began in 1970, when it purchased E. C. H. Will, a manufacturer of paper-processing machines that was based in Hamburg-Lokstedt.
 The new business division was strengthened in 1976 through the acquisition of Womako Maschinenkonstruktion GmbH (Stuttgart).
 At the request of German Chancellor Helmut Schmidt, Körber purchased the grinding machine manufacturer Blohm in Bergedorf in 1978.
 It served as the nucleus for the company's third business division.
 The acquisition of Schaudt Maschinenbau GmbH (Stuttgart and Ellwangen) in 1983 broadened its foundation.

 In the mid-1980s, the group generated sales of over one billion DM for the first time.
 On June 17, 1987, the group was transformed into Körber AG, which absorbed Hauni-Werke Körber & Co.
 KG.